w3reality/three-geo/README.rst

 Here is an example of how to build a geographic terrain located at GPS coordinates (46.5763, 7.9904) in a 5 km radius circle.
 The terrain's zoom resolution is set to 12.

-(where the highest value supported is 14).
+(The highest zoom value supported is 15 resulting in more number of tileset API calls.)

 For standalone tests, use **examples/simple-viewer** (`source code <https://github.com/w3reality/three-geo/tree/master/examples/simple-viewer>`__).